 In this blog post, we will be covering everything you need to know about how long nail polishes last, detailing their average shelf life as well as common signs that it is time to get rid of one.

 Generally speaking, nail polish does not expire or go bad.
 Despite this, nail polish can spoil if not used for a long time, and this will affect the way the polish applies to the nails, as well as the overall aesthetics of the nail look.

 Nail Polish comes in various types and each type is made up of a different complex formula.
 Due to this, it’s difficult to make a definitive statement about an expiration date.

 Estimated Shelf Life Of Nail Polish

-Typically, nail polish is said to last around 2 years from date of opening if used regularly and stored properly.
-To maintain your nail polish and preserve its shelf life, you will need to store it in a cool place away from any sources of heat.
+Typically, nail polish is said to last around 2 years from the date of opening if used regularly and stored properly.
+To maintain your nail polish longer and preserve its shelf life, you will need to store it in a cool place away from any sources of heat.
 You also want to avoid storage places where the temperature fluctuates greatly - read: don’t store it in your bathroom!
-If improperly cared for or stored, nail polish can become goopy, thick or even discolor.
-But with proper storage, you can enjoy your nail polish for years to come.
+If improperly cared for or stored, nail polish can become goopy, thick, or even discolored.
+But with proper storage, you can enjoy your nail polish with an even coat for years to come.

 Signs Your Nail Polish Has Gone Bad

 There are several key indicators that you will need to look out for if you are concerned that your nail polish has either spoiled or gone bad.
 The following signs are the most common, so make sure that you are regularly checking your nail polishes.

 1) Check Your Period After Opening (PAO) Labels